 This controversial area is loved by many, but has been a turning point for strong...

-Christiania Smedie is the oldest business in the Freetown.
+Christiania Smedie is the oldest business in Freetown Christiania in Copenhagen.
 This blacksmiths originally produced furnaces.

 Gay House, is a cultural meeting place for gay, lesbians and trans-genders in Copenhagen.